apache/spark/docs/structured-streaming-programming-guide.md

 #### Input Sources
 There are a few built-in sources.

-  - **File source** - Reads files written in a directory as a stream of data.
+  - **File source** - Reads files written in a directory as a stream of data(files will be processed in the order of file's modification time, this is to mimic the time series feature from streaming nature.
+If `latestFirst` is set, order will be reversed).
 Supported file formats are text, csv, json, orc, parquet.
 See the docs of the DataStreamReader interface for a more up-to-date list, and supported options for each file format.
 Note that the files must be atomically placed in the given directory, which in most file systems, can be achieved by file move operations.

   - **Kafka source** - Reads data from Kafka.
 It's compatible with Kafka broker versions 0.10.0 or higher.
 See the [Kafka Integration Guide](structured-streaming-kafka-0-10-integration.html) for more details.